 After meeting a red snake in the toilet, we took off into the Dasht-e Lut.

-The Lut desert is the place where they once measured the highest temperature ever at +70 degrees Celsius.
+The Lut desert is the place where they once had the highest temperature ever measured at +70 degrees Celsius.
 It is also famous for the kaluts, big sand castles which reminded me of Monument Valley in North America.

 After a fuming hot drive for hours, it was finally time to discover what really lurked beyond the endless desert horizon, so we left the vehicle and started to ascend the mighty slopes of the kaluts.
 We sat down on a ridge and enjoyed the sunset over the kalut horizon.